matheusdamiao/matheusdamiao/README.md

 ✍️ I’m learning TypeScript and diving into Database with TypeORM <br>
 👨‍💻 I’m looking to find my first job as a developer <br>
 <br>
 ⚡ Fun fact about me: Before getting into code, I was a language teacher for about 10 years.
-My grad major was in Ancient Greek and I also hold a Master in Ancient Philosophy.
+My major is Ancient Greek Language and I also hold a Master in Ancient Philosophy.

 <br>